The 5 best cars for people with disabilities in 2025

 For the independent driver with a large family

-The Mercedes-Benz V-Class has the best seating capacity combined with good measurements for a driver's side seat lift.
+The Mercedes-Benz V-Class has the best seating capacity combined with good measurements for a driver's side car seat lift.
 A total of 7 passenger seats and a great big luggage compartment makes this our choice for the independent driver with a large family.

 Price point: $$$$$